 Thank You, Mr. Falker and The Junkyard Wonders, both by Patricia Polacco — Both of these touching stories are based on Polacco’s real-life school experiences as she learned to read and navigate her school year’s with learning difficulties.
 Both books beautifully touch on themes of embracing differences, perseverance, anti-bullying, acceptance, and empathy.
 Similar to The Dot, readers see the impact that incredible, caring teachers can have on their students.
 You can read them individually or as a mini-series, with Thank You, Mr. Falker as the first.
 Target audience for Thank You, Mr. Falker is 5-8 and The Junkyard Wonders is 6-9, though my girls enjoyed Thank You, Mr. Falker much earlier, and both can be powerful for older children, too.
 Characters do die in each of these books, in case that’s a sensitivity for your children.

 If you liked this, be sure to check out our favorite first day of school stories for a variety of ages, as well as this list of some of our favorite books for fostering empathy and kindness.
-My friend Courtney from OT OuTside also has some incredible tips for helping children transition from summer to school on her website.
+You might also enjoy our Family Focus Trait booklists.

 What are your favorite school stories to share with your children?
 What school stories do you love for the messages and lessons that your children can take from them?